The brick-and-mortar bank may perish before you do.

 The fascinating details

 Most adults want not only better customer service and financial incentives, they want banks to embrace reliable technology – known as “FinTech” in the banking industry.

 For example, 74 percent of those polled by Blumberg “agree that it would be helpful if there was an automated and customized way to make sure they never miss a payment and always minimize the total interest expense on their loans.”

 Then again, most Americans don’t trust banks to use this FinTech safely.
 Almost the same number (72 percent) said, “They worry about the new banking services online and they are not completely confident their financial information is secure or private.”

 What you can do

 If you’re unimpressed with the rates and fees your bank offers and charges, consider moving your money to a credit union.
 There are pros and cons, but many Americans are finding the good outweighs the bad.
 Learn more by watching Consolidated Credit’s video Credit Unions vs. Banks.

 If you want to dabble in Fintech just a bit, you can try online calculators and budgeting programs.
-Check out Consolidated Credit’s Simple Savings Calculator, then consider using free programs like Mint and Power Wallet, which help you save money by visualizing where you spend it.
+Check out Consolidated Credit’s Simple Savings Calculator, then consider using free programs like Mint, which helps you save money by visualizing where you spend it.

 Of course, those are just tiny steps toward truly online banking, and Bankrate offers a good tutorial on how they work.
 Finally, you can meld old and new tech by calling Consolidated Credit at (844) 276-1544 or applying online for a free debt analysis from a certified credit counselor.